Immediately Dangerous To Life Or Health

 This trips up even experienced safety pros.

 A PEL (permissible exposure limit) is an 8-hour time-weighted average.
-A TLV (threshold limit value) from ACGIH is similar — a guideline for daily career-long exposure.
 It's about chronic exposure.
+Day to day, a TLV (threshold limit value) from ACGIH is similar — a guideline for daily career-long exposure.
 Neither tells you what happens right now in a high-concentration event.

 IDLH is acute.
-On top of that, iDLH is 1,200 ppm.
+Hydrogen sulfide: PEL is 10 ppm.
+Practically speaking, it's the "get out now or die" threshold.
+IDLH is 1,200 ppm.
+IDLH is 100 ppm.
+Now, the numbers are wildly different.
 Carbon monoxide: PEL is 50 ppm.
-That said, hydrogen sulfide: PEL is 10 ppm.
-It's the "get out now or die" threshold.
-That's why iDLH is 100 ppm.
-And the numbers are wildly different.
 That gap exists for a reason — they measure completely different things.

 Why It Matters

 People die in IDLH atmospheres every year.
-Not dozens — hundreds.
+So not dozens — hundreds.
 And the pattern is depressingly consistent.

 The would-be rescuer problem